byuitechops/for-the-strength-of-developers/Orientation/intro.md

     * In the room directly below us (LAM 109):
         * on the east wall choose AC/Heat, and then move the degrees up or down.
 There is a min/max on them but you're allowed to do it as often as you like
 6. Account Usage:
-    1.  **MS Teams:** Current platform for team communication.
+    1.  **Slack:** Current platform for team communication.
 Use your student id/student email to create an account.
         * Need to be on it if you're on the clock
         * Have Josh add you to "Tech Team" conversation.
-        * Recommended to have MS Teams on your mobile device in case you need to be reached about code you wrote or need to be pushed
+        * Recommended to have Slack on your mobile device in case you need to be reached about code you wrote or need to be pushed
         * If you get a message from Josh asking you to complete something, assume it's the next time you're in the office unless it's an emergency
-        * Can use MS Teams to reach Josh when he is out of the office - will do his best to respond
+        * Can use Slack to reach Josh when he is out of the office - will do his best to respond
     1.  **D2L:** As our current Learning Management System (LMS), we write automation processes for and solve inconveniences caused by d2l (brightspace or I-Learn).
     2.  **Canvas:** The prospective future LMS for BYU-Idaho.
 We use API functions to communicate with their servers to test the conversion tool.
     4.  **Github:** Use this on a daily basis to keep track of projects, push, branch, and fork existing code.